 Purpose of the spreadsheet

-The numbering spreadsheet is the tools that we use to determine “reasonable effort” numbering.
+The numbering spreadsheet is the tool that we use to determine “reasonable effort” numbering.
 The data it holds can be used to determine unambiguously the correct numbering for a draft.

 Of course, this is only correct if the data in the spreadsheet is correct.
 So editors have a distributed duty to maintain this data.